 By contrast, we now feel that we have to spend every single moment of our time being busy.
 Although we have many labour-saving devices, we don’t take advantage of the time saved to enjoy our leisure but instead fill up the extra hours with more chores.
 It’s almost as if just sitting and watching the world go by makes us feel guilty.
 We need to be constantly on the go.
 What’s the reason for this non-stop activity?

 Modern Hectic Lifestyles

 There’s no doubt that our attitude towards our work has changed.
 Up until the 1970s Britons tended to be much less mobile in their working life.
 Often employees would find a working position straight from school and stay loyal to the same employer for years, if not decades.
 In times of high unemployment and later job insecurity employees began to feel that they had to be more competitive and prove themselves by working longer and harder.
 Attitudes to money also changed.
 People were no longer working to provide their families with the basics but to be able to afford all the ‘must-have’ items of modern life.

 The pace of life became even faster with the advent of new technology.
 Of course we benefit from inventions like electronic media and communications.
-Using the internet, you can now get so many thing instantly, such as instant decision payday loans UK.
+Using the internet, you can now get so many thing instantly, such as instant payday loans.
 However, our constant web connections also makes it much more difficult to leave our work behind when we return home to relax.
 Research has shown that 1/5th of employees take work home with them to finish at the weekend.
 FUrthermore, mobile phones mean we’re at the beck and call of our bosses even on our days off.
 And who would ignore a call from their boss?